 - How does this program integrate with our existing processes?

 - What are the technical requirements for support and maintenance?

 - Will the LMS be cloud-based or on-premise?
 What are the pros and cons of each strategy for our business?

-Administrators want a system that is easy to maintain and has robust reporting capabilities so they can measure user progress and engagement.
-When speaking to administrators (these may be your training leaders or teachers), ask them these questions to get a feel for how the LMS will suit their needs:
+Administrators want a system that is easy to maintain and has robust reporting capabilities for measuring progress.
+When speaking to administrators, ask them these questions to get a feel for how the LMS will suit their needs:

 - How easy is it to add a new course?

 - How do I see which students have completed each course?

 - What kind of data can I access about my learners, and how do I access it?

 For your learners, you’ll want to focus on user-friendliness and experience.
 If possible, include some of your target users in the demo and get their feedback.